 Over the past month, we've been talking to many product and UX leaders about the state of user research in their organizations.
 Apart from anecdotal conversations and interviews, we collected over 100 responses to a short survey which results may surprise you.

-We presented some of the findings at the Design and Research Ops Summit in New York last week but wanted to share an in-depth look at the results and hopefully shed some light onto why most organizations struggle to do effective customer research often.
+We presented some of the findings at the Design and Research Ops Summit in New York last week but wanted to share an in-depth look at the results and hopefully shed some light onto why its important to do user research often.

-In the survey we asked four questions and here's what we learned:
+In the survey we asked four questions to organizations and here's what we learned:

 Question 1: Do you think your team does enough user research?